Martin's Close (film)

-Martin’s Close is a supernatural television drama produced by the BBC.
-Running at 30 minutes, the drama was based on the ghost story Martin's Close by British writer and academic M. R. James, included in his 1911 collection More Ghost Stories of an Antiquary.
-Adapted and directed by Mark Gatiss, it was broadcast on 24 December 2019 on BBC Four as part of the long-running A Ghost Story for Christmas series and again on 24 December 2020.
+Martin's Close is a short film which is part of the British supernatural anthology series A Ghost Story for Christmas.
+Produced by Isibeal Ballance and written and directed by Mark Gatiss, it is based on the ghost story of the same name by M. R. James, first published in the collection More Ghost Stories of an Antiquary (1911), and first aired on BBC Two on 24 December 2019.

+It stars Wilf Scolding as John Martin, who is prosecuted for murder in a court presided over by the hanging judge Judge Jeffreys (Elliot Levey), despite the girl he is accused of murdering having been seen since her apparent death.

+The film was well-received by critics, though there was some criticism of its structure.

 Synopsis

 The narrator, Stanton (Simon Williams), tells the tale of a young squire, John Martin (Wilf Scolding), who in 1684 is prosecuted for murder by the King's Counsel (Peter Capaldi) in a court presided over by the notorious Judge Jeffreys (Elliot Levey).
 But Ann Clark (Jessica Temple), the simple-minded and poor country girl he is accused of murdering, has been seen after her death.